What is omaha poker?

 Differences between Omaha and other types of poker

-Omaha Poker has some distinct differences from Texas Hold’em such as the number of hole cards, hand construction rules, typical strength of hands, and betting structures.
+Omaha Poker has some distinct differences from Texas Hold’em such as the number of hole cards, hand construction rules typical strength of hands, and betting structures.
 In Omaha, each player is dealt four hole cards that they must use two of to construct their hand.
 This allows for more combination possibilities compared to Texas Hold’em.
 Additionally, due to the nature of four-hole card hands, hand strengths tend to be higher on average making it easier to form strong holdings.
 Lastly, Omaha is usually played with a pot-limit or fixed-limit betting structure while Texas Hold’em frequently utilizes no-limit or pot-limit formats.
-These distinctions make Omaha an exhilarating variant that requires players to adjust their strategies accordingly in order to succeed in the game.
+These distinctions make Omaha an exhilarating variant that requires players to adjust their strategies accordingly to succeed in the game.

 Hand formation and showdown in Omaha Poker